tydickinson29/Fires/README.md

 Snowfall may not always align with number of reports since (especially for this EWX's CWA) freezing rain/sleet/ice are common (relatively speaking, for winter weather) and can cause serious impacts.

+The large number of possibilites to select in storm data represents the large number of advisories/warnings NWS forecasters can issue.
+For example, if impacts were seen after a Winter Weather Advisory was issued, then in storm data it would be tagged as Winter Storm; if it was a Winter Storm Warning that was issued then its tag would be Winter Storm.

 ## Rainfalls